KarthikeyanRanasthala/solid-bottomsheet/README.md

 - Touch outside (overlay) of the bottomsheet to close
 - Last but not the least, smooth transitions/animations

+## Demo

+[CodeSandbox](https://codesandbox.io/s/solid-bottomsheet-rhu1vt?resolutionWidth=320&resolutionHeight=675&file=/src/App.tsx) - Open the sandbox preview in new tab and switch to responsive mode to use touch for interactions

 ![solid-bottomsheet](https://user-images.githubusercontent.com/7726029/184683308-0e65d177-0361-4d2a-9d88-de8afaba94e1.gif)

 ## Installation